Thermodynamic partition function from quantum theory for black hole horizons in loop quantum gravity: Value Addition to Earlier Literature -- Bridging the gap

 Further there are some very important consequences of the study of the thermodynamics of the black holes beginning from the fundamental quantum structure of QIH rather than from the classical IH framework.
 For a canonical ensemble of IH\cite{th1} the energy is considered to be a function of area which is again assumed to be equispaced so that the summation can be replaced by integration.
 This assumption is severe and requires that only similar spins can be considered to be there at each puncture, preferably spin half, which is not true, although statistically spin half is the majority as found from the most probable distribution in the microcanonical ensemble.
 In the usual background independent approach to study the horizon thermodynamics in \cite{th1,th2,cm1,cm2,cm3} it is considered that `the energy is a function of area'.
 In a precise sense, this is a very confusing statement.
 The statement should be made very precise, otherwise the underlying essence is not captured.
 Suppose one says the classical energy of an IH is the function of its classical area(or equivalently the CS level), which is fine.
 But this is not any sort of energy spectrum, rather the mean energy from the perspective of the QIH scenario\cite{me6,me7}.
 Thus the statement `equispaced area spectrum' does not have a clear meaning in the context of {\it classical} IH and hence approximations and assumptions had to be incorporated in \cite{th1,th2,cm1,cm2,cm3}.

-In this work, as we begin from the very fundamental quantum structure of the IH i.e. the QIH framework, the physical and technical aspects of the calculations are crystal clear.
+In this work, as we begin from the very fundamental quantum structure of the IH i.e. the QIH framework, the physical and technical aspects of the calculations are logical and straightforward, devoid of any assumption and approximation.
 It is very much transparent that how the mean energy shows up in the partition function even though we begin from the quantum mechanical ensemble using the Hamiltonian operator for the QIH and hence the true energy spectrum of the same.
 Moreover, without having to make any assumption, we have the mean energy as the function of $k$ and $N$, which are integers and hence equispaced.
 Thus the thermalized forms of the partition functions automatically reduce to the convenient forms which can further be approximated by replacing summation by integration.